 Plan a route on your Mac

-Before a big trip or a day of cycling, you can plan your route on your Mac, and then share the details to another device (iPhone, iPad, or Apple Watch).
-The larger screen on your Mac allows you to look around and see what’s ahead.
-For some locations, you can even see an interactive 3D view.
-You must be signed in using the same Apple ID on your device and your Mac.
+Before a big trip, you can plan your route on your Mac, and then share the details to another device (iPhone, iPad, or Apple Watch).
+You must be signed in with the same Apple ID on your device and your Mac.

-In the Maps app on your Mac, click in the search field, then enter an address or other information, such as an intersection, landmark, or business.
+In the Maps app on your Mac, click a location on the map, such as an intersection, landmark, or business.

 Click the Share button in the toolbar, then choose the device you want to send directions to.

 You get a notification on your device; tap it to open the directions in Maps.

 Note: You can only share driving routes that don’t contain multiple stops.
 If you want to see a route with multiple stops on your iPhone or iPad, see Automatically get directions on your iPhone or iPad.